1990s

 R. Carlos Nakai

 R. Carlos Nakai is a member of the Navajo-Ute community.
 His instrument of choice is the flute.
-The music of the flute has significant to Navajo-Ute community both socially and spiritually.
+The music of the flute has significance to the Navajo-Ute community both socially and spiritually.
 Not only did Nakai entertain the audience with his music but also informed them about Native American cultures.

 Sandra Reaves-Phillips

-Sandra Reavevs-Phillips is a jazz and blues singer.
-Her speciality was recreating music in a one woman act.
-For example, she did renditions from Bessie Smith, Ma Rainey, Ethel Waters, Billie Holiday, Dinah Washington, and Mahalia Johnson.
+Sandra Reaves-Phillips is a jazz and blues singer.
+Her speciality is recreating music in a one woman act.
+For example, she did renditions from Bessie Smith, Ethel Waters, Billie Holiday, and Dinah Washington.

 Tony Bennett